-Teeth can be lost to gum disease, decay or injury.
-Dentures are removable appliances that can replace missing teeth and benefit your appearance and your health.
-They can be made to closely resemble your natural teeth and may even help fill out the appearance of your face and profile.
-Your expertly crafted dentures will improve the look of your smile.
+Because teeth can be lost to gum disease, decay or injury, many patients turn to dentures as an option for replacing missing teeth.
+Dentures are replacements for missing teeth that can be taken out and put back into your mouth.
+They also can be made to closely resemble your natural teeth and can help fill out the appearance of your face and profile while improving your smile!

-Premium dentures are made from high-quality materials that fit well to the shape and size of the wearer’s mouth and can also be adjusted to reflect the natural color of the oral cavity.
-They are customized according to the wearer's mouth, cheekbones, jawline and other defining elements of the face.
-Premium dentures are impact-resistant and stain-resistant.
-The material they're made from is strong and while it looks like natural tooth enamel, your dentures will experience less wear and last much longer.
+Premium dentures are made from high-quality materials that impact and stain resistant.
+They also fit well to the shape and size of the wearer’s mouth and can also be adjusted to reflect the natural color of the oral cavity.
+Designed to mimic the gradual wear of natural tooth enamel, for less wear and tear, they are customized according to both the mouth and other defining elements of the face like cheekbones or jawlines.

 Ball Attachment Dentures

-The simplest option for implant retained dentures when all of the lower teeth are missing is the ball attachment denture.
-The dentist places two implants in your lower jaw that allow you to snap the denture into place on the implants.
-This option provides much more stability and is considerably more comfortable than loose dentures.
-The stability and functionality of the ball attachment denture give patients approximately 60% of what they had with their natural teeth, opposed to 10% of the functionality of loose dentures.
+Providing comfort and stability, the simplest option for implant-retained dentures is the ball attachment denture.
+Generally used when all of the lower teeth are missing, this system works by placing two dental implants in the lower jaw that allows the patient to snap the denture into place.
+The stability and functionality of the ball attachment denture give patients approximately 60% of what they had with their natural teeth, as opposed to 10% of the functionality of loose dentures.

 A partial denture is a removable, yet natural-looking dental appliance that helps restore the form and function of your jaw by replacing one or more missing teeth.
 When you are missing one or more teeth, the bite pressures shift in your mouth.
 Other teeth may begin to move to compensate for the “gap” in your bite, and you may experience shrinking of both the soft tissues and the supporting bone near your missing teeth.
 This can alter your physical appearance and lead to subsequent problems with your other teeth.
 A partial denture keeps the underlying structures of your mouth – your gums, jawbone, facial muscles, etc. – active and engaged.
 It helps prevent further shifting of the other teeth in your mouth while giving you the confidence of having a beautiful, complete smile.